Lipsmacking Liquor for Lovers of Liquorice – Don PX Toro de Albalá Reserva 1983

 It was a Don PX Toro de Albalá Reserva 1983.

-It’s dark and syrupy with a strong taste which was well up to the Stilton it was served with (any Irish blue cheese would also be good) but which would also go well on vanilla ice cream.
-And it also goes down well, as Rebecca Watson suggests in the quote above, with a lemon sorbet.
+Motoroil?
+Not the taste… it’s black, thick, viscous… a wine which should be ‘drunk by dropper’ as another customer comments.
+And it certainly is dark and syrupy with a strong taste (I thought of liquorice) which was well up to the Stilton it was served with (any Irish blue cheese would also be good).
+It would also go well on vanilla ice cream.
+And it goes down well, as Rebecca Watson suggests in the quote at the top of this post, with a lemon sorbet.

 You can get it at Ralph’s Wines Online, whose owner, Ralph Smith comments: